opeyemi24/dare.io-pbl/Project 11.md

--  Edited the SSH config file as follow:
+-  Edited and saved the SSH config file as follow:

        # The bastion host